This is a great article about the changes taking place in sales within banking, insurance and wealth management.

 Worldwide social media users: 4.14 billion - 53% of the world's population use social media in other words, more people use social media than don't use it.

-Simon says that "two thirds of the working population in the world is now active on social media."
+Simon"two thirds of the working population in the world is now active on social media."
 This obviously now has to impact on the way that sales people work as their territory is online.
 But I guess, this is just one report, what does everybody else say?

 Research From All These Companies Back This up